-Sometimes you’ve done everything in your control to avoid bad guests from booking a stay, but it’s inevitable to have some slip through even the algorithms.
+Sometimes you’ve done everything in your control to prevent problem guests from booking a stay, and bad actor still slips through the cracks.
+And sometimes even the best guests can get loud and rowdy in certain circumstances.
 Don’t worry!
-If you have NoiseAware installed at your property, you can easily take action when you get notified that your noise level at the property goes over your set threshold.
+Having a privacy-safe noise sensor at your property lets you easily take action when noise at the property goes over your pre-set threshold.
 All you have to do is send your guests a quick text, kindly reminding them of the quiet hours at your property.
 Bam!
 The problem gets solved pretty quickly after that.
-Out of experience, 80% of noise disturbances are resolved within 15 minutes after a simple, friendly text message.
+Out of experience, more than 75% of noise disturbances are resolved within 15 minutes after a simple, friendly text message.

 Did you know?
 The average noise disturbance lasts 57 minutes!?
 NoiseAware users, on average, can solve noise alerts in under 13.7 minutes!